 - the negotiators to seek flexible mandates from their constituencies or principals to permit creative and innovative outcomes to be explored.

-- logs of claims to be seen as only starting points – solutions must be developed in the bargaining process, not stated as positions in advance;
+- moving away from rigid logs of claims; much better for solutions to be developed through the bargaining process, not claimed as positions in advance;

 - negotiators to understand the parties’ underlying needs, and then to secure or reconcile them in negotiation;